-At Galen Digestive Disease Consultants our providers focus on the evaluation and treatment of disorders of the gastrointestinal tract.
-Our providers have an extensive understanding of the entire gastrointestinal tract, including the esophagus, stomach, small intestine, liver, gall bladder, pancreas, colon, and rectum.
+Here at Galen Digestive Health Associates our providers focus on the evaluation and treatment of disorders of the gastrointestinal tract.
+Our gastroenterologists have an extensive understanding of the entire gastrointestinal tract, including the esophagus, stomach, small intestine, liver, gall bladder, pancreas, colon, and rectum.

 Chattanooga, TN 37404

 Every patient has different needs and require information in order to control their own health care.
 Whether the discussion is leading to a new diagnosis, providing support for an ongoing problem, or a review of management options, I am committed to helping make your visit specific to your needs.

 M.S., Family Nurse Practitioner Concentration University of TN at Chattanooga